 Conditions of the Contract: this includes some of the following, but you can include as many details as you feel necessary in this section:

 - Pay: what is the pay rate for the performer auditioning (if profit share, or under a specific contract, specify that)

 - Length of the contract: how long will they be required to be under contract with you? (include a general amount of time - ie. 2 months, or be specific - ie. January 23, 2018 - March 23, 2018).

 - Where is the performance venue?
 Where is the rehearsal venue?

 - Know the demographic you are targeting and use that to strategically advertise your audition.
-If you know you want to cast someone who is a female actor over the age of 40, you should probably not send the breakdown to universities and colleges, nor should you send it to dance audition platforms
+If you know you want to cast someone over the age of 40, you should probably not send the breakdown to universities and colleges, nor should you send it to dance audition platforms.

 There are a few things that should be considered and prepped for the audition day.
 You want to be organized and create a welcoming environment for performers who are auditioning.

 - Sign-In: typically, auditions have a sign in table upon entry to the audition space.
 This is good practice to ensure that you either know who walked into your audition room and have their contact information or to know who showed up from the list of those you were expecting.
 Sign-in can be as simple as having the auditioners sign their name, phone and email on a sheet of paper before entering the room.
 Or can be as complex as plugging everyone’s information into a laptop/tablet and having it digital.
 Sign-ins may or may not be used if your auditioners have individual time slots.